Insects are shown alphabetically within taxonomic level. If you see an error, please let me know via the contact tab at the top of the page.

 Apidae: Carpenter Bee (Xylocopa)

 The neighborhood carpenter bees, which look like all-black bumblebees, are the insect that led me to start web pages for insects other than butterflies and moths.
 In April 2020 I found a carpenter bee dead on the sidewalk a block from my home.
 It showed no apparent damage.
 In October 2020 I found a second dead carpenter bee sitting on a rose of Sharon.
 I suspect that both fell victim to back yard chemical warfare.
 In July 2021 I learned that they aren't all black; I'll include pictures below.
 In one picture you can see the ocelli, or simple eyes, on top of the bee's head.
 These eyes allow the bee to navigate using the sun's position in the sky.

-In August 2020 I did a brief blog on a carpenter bee I saw engaging in nectar robbing.
+In August 2020 I did a brief blog on a carpenter bee I saw nectar robbing.
 One of the photos included here shows that same behavior.

 Carpenter bees look scary but the males lack stingers and the females only sting if they feel they're being attacked.
 I have a carpenter bee "house" in my yard, and it's been used repeatedly.
 Consider adding a carpenter bee house to your yard!